SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 ### **Set Up E-Mail**

-As a part of the automated permissions review process, e-mails are sent to SysKit Point Admin and SysKit Point Collaborator users.
+As a part of the Automated Permissions Review process, e-mails are sent to SysKit Point Admin and SysKit Point Collaborator users.
 For SysKit Point to be able to send e-mails, you need to configure the sending method.
 Two options are available:

 * **Exchange Online**
 * **SMTP** - Simple Mail Transfer Protocol